vb-ee/auth-service/README.md

 ### `docker-compose up -d`

-Starts the databases using environment variables defined in .env file Check if the name of env variables matches the ones defined in docker-compose.yaml file `d` flag is optional as it runs the command in detached mode
+Starts the databases using environment variables defined in .env file.\
+Check if the name of env variables matches the ones defined in docker-compose.yaml file.\
+`d` flag is optional as it runs the command in detached mode

 ## Available Scripts